-Promoting Sustainability with Materials Producers and chain risk management.
-Lion's Procurement Principles clearly state its stance of considering legal compliance, The raw materials, such as palm oil and pulp and paper environmental conservation and respect for human rights products, that Lion uses in its businesses must be when selecting business partners.
-To help our suppliers harvested, processed and sold by their respective suppliers understand the importance of sustainability initiatives, we before they reach the Company.
-If problems related to the require them to conduct self-checks based on the Lion environment, human rights or labor occur at any of these Group Supplier CSR Guidelines and only do business with stages, even if they are not directly related to Lion, Lion suppliers that meet standards set according to our key could be held responsible. sustainability criteria.
+Promoting Sustainability with Materials Producers and Production Contractors

+The raw materials, such as palm oil and pulp and paper products, that Lion uses in its businesses must be harvested, processed and sold by their respective suppliers before they reach the Company.
+If problems related to the environment, human rights or labor occur at any of these stages, even if they are not directly related to Lion, Lion could be held responsible.